twonoise/usbmidi/README.md

 Known Bugs
 ==========

 * At incomplete MIDI packet or wrong MIDI data (at MIDI IN), Activity LED remains to lit, until correct data.
-At other side, it is not only bug, but also feature, because it helps to detect some weird conditions like cable noise.
+At other side, it is not only bug, but more like a feature, because it helps to detect some weird conditions like cable noise.
-* There is no SysEx yet, this is planned.
+Example is low byte like `0x55` not preambled with high (status) byte like `0x90`.
+Other example is unfinished `0xf0, 0x55, 0x55` sysex.

 RT Kernels
 ==========